Back to Articles

 The Appeal: Convenience and Seamless Access

-The primary allure of facial scan entry for residents lies in its unparalleled convenience.
-Imagine arriving home with arms full of groceries, a baby stroller, or packages, and simply walking through the main entrance without fumbling for keys, remembering a code, or even pulling out a smartphone.
-This hands-free, touchless experience is the epitome of modern living, providing a frictionless entry that integrates effortlessly into busy daily routines, fulfilling the growing demand for smart, connected living environments.
+The biggest advantage of facial scan entry for residents is its unparalleled convenience.
+Imagine arriving home with shopping bags full of groceries, a pram, or packages and simply walking in through the front door without having to rummage for keys, remember a code, or even grab a phone.
+This touchless, hands-free experience is the epitome of modern living with its worry-free entry that seamlessly unites active everyday lives together, reflecting the growing demand for smart, networked living spaces.

-For property owners and managers, facial recognition systems offer significant operational advantages beyond mere tenant satisfaction.
-They streamline access management, eliminating the administrative burden and costs associated with issuing, replacing, or managing physical keys and fobs during tenant turnover.
-Furthermore, these systems can enhance building security by providing robust audit trails of who enters and exits, potentially reducing the need for extensive on-site staff for entry monitoring and bolstering overall property oversight.
+Both building managers and occupants benefit from facial recognition technology with significant operational advantages in addition to the convenience for tenants.
+They make access management simpler, eliminating the administrative cost and time of issuing, replacing, or coordinating physical keys and fobs in the event of tenant turnover.
+The systems can also enhance building security by providing good-quality audit trails of individuals entering and exiting, with less on-site staff required to monitor entry and enhancing overall property management.

 Unpacking Biometric Data Security Risks

-While the convenience of facial scan entry is undeniable, it introduces a unique set of security risks rooted in the nature of biometric data itself.
-Unlike a password or a key, your face is immutable and uniquely tied to your identity.
-If a password is compromised, you can change it; if a key is lost, you can rekey a lock.
-But if your biometric template is stolen or compromised, it cannot be changed, leaving you potentially vulnerable to identity theft or unauthorized access indefinitely.
+As easy to use as facial scan entry is, however, it also presents a new type of security vulnerability due to the nature of biometric information.
+Your face, unlike a password or a key, belongs to you inalienably and permanently.
+When you lose a password, you can reset it; when you lose a key, you can rekey a lock.
+Yet if your biometric template is compromised or stolen, it can never be changed, and you may be vulnerable to identity theft or unauthorized access for life.

-The storage and transmission of this sensitive biometric data present significant cybersecurity challenges.
-Is the data stored locally on the device, or is it uploaded to a cloud server?
-How is it encrypted both in transit and at rest?
-A data breach, whether through external hacking or internal misuse, could expose thousands of residents’ facial templates, along with their names and apartment numbers, creating a treasure trove for malicious actors.
-Vulnerabilities found in other networked building systems underscore that no system is entirely impervious to attack.
+Transmission and storage of this vulnerable biometric data are a serious cybersecurity issue.
+Is the data stored locally on the device or transmitted to a cloud server?
+How is it encrypted during transmission and at rest?
+A data breach due to outside hacking or internal abuse would leave facial templates, names, and apartment numbers of thousands of residents as booty for malicious actors.
+Weaknesses found in other networked building systems do nothing but highlight that no system is entirely safe from attack.

-Furthermore, there’s the risk of unauthorized use or exploitation of the collected data.
-While marketed for access control, who has access to these facial templates and associated logs?
-Could this data be shared with third parties, used for surveillance beyond entry points, or even sold without explicit tenant consent?
-The potential for mission creep, where a system intended for convenience becomes a tool for granular tracking of resident movements or habits, is a significant privacy concern that property managers must transparently address.
+Unauthorized access or manipulation of the information gathered is also a risk.
+Although they are presented as being for access control reasons, who has access to these types of facial templates and accompanying logs?
+Could this data be given to third parties, utilized for tracking beyond entry points, or even sold without the tenants' explicit consent?
+The danger of mission creep, where a convenience system is retooled as a resident movement or activity tracking method in general, is a significant privacy concern that must be transparently discussed by property managers.

 Addressing Bias and Algorithmic Fairness